hitochito/pocketkit/README.md

 Some Default Components & Utilities Are Added In `src/lib` directory.
 Make sure to copy them over or make your own to copy this boilerplate.

+## 7. Navigation Config

+Navigation Config is located at `src/lib/config/navigation.ts` All the routes & navigation items are defined here.
+And the main Navbar Component is located at `src/lib/components/navigation/Navbar.svelte`.
+Modifiy them as needed to fit your needs.